GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Experiments

+\textbf{Computational Efficiency.} We next analyze the computational costs.
+From Table \ref{tab:time_costs}, we find that NAS time only takes around $12\%$ of Total Time, yet GI-NAS still achieves significant PSNR gains over GION and reaches state-of-the-art.
+The additional time costs introduced by our training-free NAS ($6.6$ or $10.9$ minutes per batch) are very minor, especially given that many methods (e.g., GGL, GIAS) consume over $100$ or even $200$ minutes per batch.
+Therefore, such minor extra time costs in exchange for significant quantitative improvements are essential and worthwhile.
+Our method achieves a good trade-off between attack performance and computational efficiency.

-\textbf{Ablation Study.} In Table \ref{tab:ablation_study}, We report the PSNR results of GION and different variants of GI-NAS.
-GI-NAS$^{*}$ optimizes on a fixed over-parameterized network, which means that it is essentially the same as GION.
+\textbf{Ablation Study on Search Type.} In Table \ref{tab:ablation_study}, we report the performance of GION and different variants of GI-NAS.
+GI-NAS$^{*}$ optimizes on a fixed over-parameterized network with the search size $n = 1$, which means that it is essentially the same as GION.
 GI-NAS$^{\dag}$ only searches the skip connection patterns while GI-NAS$^{\ddag}$ only searches the upsampling modules.
-We observe that the performance of GI-NAS$^{*}$ is very close to that of GION, as both of them adopt a changeless architecture.
-GI-NAS$^{\dag}$ and GI-NAS$^{\ddag}$ indeed improve the attacks on the basis of GION or GI-NAS$^{*}$, which validates the contributions of individual search types.
+We observe that the performance of GI-NAS$^{*}$ is very close to the performance of GION, as both of them adopt a changeless network architecture.
+GI-NAS$^{\dag}$ and GI-NAS$^{\ddag}$ improve the attacks on the basis of GION or GI-NAS$^{*}$, which validates the contribution of each search type.
 GI-NAS combines the above two search types and thus performs the best among all the variants.

+\textbf{Ablation Study on Search Metric Training Iteration.} GI-NAS utilizes the initial gradient matching loss as the training-free search metric, which implies that its training iteration for each candidate is $0$.
+To explore the rationality behind this design, we gradually increase the training iterations for the search metric.
+From Table \ref{tab:ablation_study_training_iteration}, we conclude that further increasing the training iterations cannot improve the attacks and will instead increase the time costs.
+Hence, utilizing the initial gradient matching loss to find the optimal models is reasonable and computationally efficient.

+\textbf{Generalizability to More FL Global Models.} We show the performance of different methods when attacking more FL global models (e.g., LeNet-Zhu \cite{zhu2019deep}, ConvNet-32 \cite{geiping2020inverting}) in Table \ref{tab:more_fl_global_model}.
+We note that GI-NAS realizes the best reconstruction results in all the tested cases.
+These results further demonstrate the reliability of GI-NAS.
+We also observe significant variations in attack results across different FL global models, even when applying the same gradient inversion method (e.g., a $7.85$ dB PSNR drop when switching from LeNet-Zhu \cite{zhu2019deep} to ConvNet-32 \cite{geiping2020inverting} on GIAS).
+This implies that future study may have a deeper look into the correlation between the gradient inversion robustness and the architecture of FL global model, and thus design more securing defense strategies from the perspective of adaptive network architecture choice.